-The Audit Committee is currently comprised of three members: Albert G. Beraldo, Marek Orlowski and Slawomir Majewski, all of whom are independent directors.
-Mr. Beraldo is Chair of the Audit Committee.
+The Audit Committee is currently comprised of three members: Sylwester Cacek (Chair), Marek Orlowski and Slawomir Majewski, all of whom are independent directors.
+Mr. Cacek was appointed Chair of the Audit Committee on October 24, 2017.

 All members of the audit committee are financially literate, meaning they have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
 A brief description of the education and experience of each of the audit committee members is set under the heading "Directors and Officers", above.